srz-zumix/gh-csharp-template/templates/gh-extension/DEVELOPMENT.md

 * Create extension commands

-Edit the source files in the GhCSharpExtension directory.
+Edit the source files in the GhCSharpExtension.Command directory.
 The main entry point is in Program.cs.

 We are using [Cocona][] as the framework for the console application.
 Refer to the [Cocona][] documentation for instructions on how to implement the command.